dustinpfister/blog_posts/_posts/threejs-text-geometry.md

 ### Source code is also up on Github

-I also have the souce code examples for this post up on my [test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-text-geometry) on Github.
+I also have the source code examples for this post up on my [test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-text-geometry) on Github.
 This is also where I place the source code examples for my [many other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers matter